 Do you hear a scratching sound when turning on your wiper, or are the wipers leaving streaks on the windshield?
 Learn how to replace Acura wiper blades.

 What you will need

-- Park your ACURA on a level surface.
-Rember to set the parking brakes and remove the key from the ignition.
+- Park the ACURA on a level surface.
+Remember to set the parking brakes and remove the key from the ignition.

 - Determine which wiper blade you are going to change first.
 Move the wiper blade up.
-Be careful, and do not allow the wiper arm to fall on the windshield.
+Be careful, and do not let the wiper arm fall on the windshield.

 - Rotate the wiper slightly so that you can press the wiper release.

-- Press the release tab and pull down on the windshield wiper, as shown in this picture.
+- Press the release tab and pull down the windshield wiper, as shown in this picture.

 - Grab the new wiper.
-Be extremely careful so that the wiper arm doesn't fall on your ACURA glass.
+Be extremely careful, so the wiper arm doesn’t fall on your ACURA glass.
 If the wiper arm drops on the glass, it can crack the windshield.

 - Slide the new wiper into the wiper arm until you hear it click.

 - Lastly, follow the same procedure to change the other wiper blade.